DeflatedPickle/pkinter/README.md

 ## Using The Library

 To use the library in your code, simply import like so: `import pkinter as pk`.
-You will also need to import Tkinter, you can import that like this: `import tkinter as tk`.
+You will also need to import Tkinter, you can import that like this: `import tkinter as tk`, and if you want native TkInter widgets, also do `from tkinter import ttk`.

 ## Widgets

-### ToggledLabelFrame
+### pk.ToggledLabelFrame

 <a href="http://imgur.com/j0Spm27"><img src="http://i.imgur.com/j0Spm27.gif" title="ToggledLabelFrame" /></a>

-The toggled label frame can be used to clean up a GUI by hiding widgets inside of it.
+The pk.ToggledLabelFrame can be used to clean up a GUI by hiding widgets inside of it.

 **Code:**